BERT-APC: A Reference-free Framework for Automatic Pitch Correction via Musical Context Inference: Introduction

-However, incorporating symbolic language models into an APC system poses challenges due to the modality mismatch between continuous vocal pitches and the discrete input representation of the symbolic language models.
+Incorporating symbolic language models into an APC system poses challenges due to the modality mismatch between continuous vocal pitches and the discrete input representation of the symbolic language models.
 To correct pitch error using a symbolic language model, the input audio must be segmented into notes, and the pitch of each note segment must be quantized.
-However, the presence of transitional region between notes and vocal ornamentations-such as vibrato and pitch glides-often blurs note boundaries and introduces substantial variations in pitch, thereby hindering accurate note segmentation and note-level pitch estimation.
-To address these challenges, we present a deep learning-based note segmentator along with a Stationary Pitch Predictor (SPP), which together estimate the perceived pitch of each note despite the presence of ambiguous pitch patterns.
+However, the presence of transitional regions between notes and vocal ornamentations-such as vibrato and pitch glides-often blurs note boundaries and introduces substantial variations in pitch, thereby hindering accurate note segmentation and note-level pitch estimation.
+To address these challenges, we present a deep learning-based Note Segmentator (NS) along with a Stationary Pitch Predictor (SPP), which together estimate the perceived pitch of each note despite the presence of ambiguous pitch patterns.

 An additional advantage of the proposed BERT-APC is its ability to preserve subtle pitch variations that are intentionally introduced for expressive purposes.
 Because BERT-APC performs pitch correction at the note level, it is able to retain fine-grained variations at the frame level, thereby maintaining musical continuity and naturalness.
-Compared with two recent SVT models—PhonemeSVT~\cite{svt_phonemesvt23} and ROSVOT~\cite{svt_rosvot24}—BERT-APC outperformed by large margins of 33.59 percent point (\%p) and 10.49\%p, respectively, on highly detuned test samples.
-Furthermore, in the Mean Opinion Score (MOS) test, BERT-APC demonstrated significantly higher pitch correction accuracy (4.32 ± 0.15) than two commercial APC systems, AutoTune (3.22 ± 0.18) and Melodyne (3.08 ± 0.18), while maintaining a comparable ability to preserve expressive nuances.
+Compared with two recent SVT models—PhonemeSVT~\cite{svt_phonemesvt23} and ROSVOT~\cite{svt_rosvot24}—BERT-APC achieved substantially higher target note pitch prediction accuracy, outperforming them by 33.59 and 10.49 percentage points (pp), respectively, in terms of Raw Pitch Accuracy (RPA) metric~\cite{metric_rpa14} on the highly detuned test subset.
+Furthermore, in a 5-point quality MOS evaluation of pitch-corrected audio, BERT-APC achieved significantly higher pitch accuracy (4.32 ± 0.15) than two commercial APC systems, Auto-Tune (3.22 ± 0.18) and Melodyne (3.08 ± 0.18), while maintaining a comparable ability to preserve expressive nuances.

 To the best of our knowledge, BERT-APC is the first reference-free APC model that leverages a symbolic music language model for pitch correction.
 The contributions of our work are summarized as follows: \begin{itemize} \item A novel reference-free APC framework, BERT-APC, which leverages a musical language model to correct detuned vocal pitches by incorporating musical context. \item A neural note segmentator that segments singing voices with diverse variations into discrete notes. \item A stationary pitch predictor designed to estimate the perceived pitch of each note even when the input pitch sequence includes transitions and vocal ornamentations. \item A learnable detuner for data augmentation, designed to enhance APC models by injecting pitch deviations derived from real-world detuning patterns in off-pitch singing voices. \end{itemize}